dbohdan/pago/README.md

 - `PAGO_AGENT`:
   The agent executable
 - `PAGO_CLIP`:
-  The command to use to copy the password to the clipboard.
+  The command to use to copy text to the clipboard.
   The default differs by platform:
     - Linux and BSD: `xclip -in -selection clip`
     - macOS: `copy`